SpeedyH30/vscodeoffline/README.md

 5. Using Chrome navigate to https://update.code.visualstudio.com.
 You should not see any certificate warnings, if you do it's unlikely to work in VS Code.

+6. **NEW**: Monitor your installation at `https://update.code.visualstudio.com/status` for real-time system metrics and extension statistics.

-6. Open VS Code, hopefully you can magically install extensions and update the install.
+7. Open VS Code, hopefully you can magically install extensions and update the install.
 The Help > Developer Tools > Network should tell you what is going on.

 ## Sync Arguments (vscsync)